Taullo/Ruffy/README.md

 Anyone who uses this is doing so at their own risk!
 There will be bugs and other possible issues with the code!

-Current features unique from Glitch-soc in the Glitch Flavour:
+Current user features unique from Glitch-soc:

 - Blog length posts (100k character limit)
 - 20 media uploads (including from other instances)